 Learning Caching Strategies for Dynamic Workloads on Graph Databases

-The project will seek to improve performance of mixed read-write workloads on graph databases by optimising page cache performance.
-The optimisation approach will seek to exploit a whole range of factors impacting the cache performance (such as workload characteristics and underlying graph topology) rather than relying on generic strategies, such as LRU.
+This research project, supported by Neo4j, the world leader in graph database technology, will seek to develop novel strategies for graph database caching that exploit a whole range of factors impacting the cache performance (such as workload characteristics and underlying graph topology) rather than relying on generic strategies, such as LRU.
 Application of machine learning techniques to dynamically adapt replacement policy as workload and topology evolve over time will be of particular interest.
 The project will be conducted in a close collaboration with Neo4j, the world leader in the graph database technologies.

 Start date